Cyprus Tax Reform 2026 – All Changes to Income Tax, Corporate Tax, CGT & Non-Dom

 Changes to Capital Gains Tax (CGT)

-The reform significantly increases the lifetime tax-free thresholds for the purposes of Capital Gains Tax arising from the disposal of immovable property.
+From 1 January 2026, the lifetime tax-free thresholds for Capital Gains Tax on the disposal of immovable property are increased.

 Non-Domicile Regime (Non-Dom)